-Why Online Coverage Can Be More Beneficial Than Print Coverage
+Why Online PR Can Be More Beneficial Than Print

 Getting publicity for your brand is no longer just about newspapers and magazines - more so about gaining page views, likes and shares online.
 While print is still PR's bread and butter, many readers choose to consume their news exclusively online, considering today's immediate accessibility and convenience of the news.
 There's still a certain prestige that comes with seeing your product in Vogue or any established publication, no doubt, but it doesn’t necessarily lead to successful PR - Read on, we'll explain why more often than not, online coverage can be more beneficial than the traditional printed press.